 Summary results for the survey are now available.
 Click here to explore

-In collaboration with Facebook, along with a consortium of universities and public health officials, the Delphi group at Carnegie Mellon University conducts research surveys to monitor the spread and impact of the COVID-19 pandemic in the United States.
+In collaboration with Facebook, along with a consortium of universities and public health officials, the Delphi group at Carnegie Mellon University conducts the COVID-19 Trends and Impact Survey to monitor the spread and impact of the COVID-19 pandemic in the United States.
 This survey is advertised through Facebook.
 It has run continuously since early April 2020, and about 50,000 people in the United States participate every day.
-Survey results are publicly available on our National COVID Survey Dashboard, COVIDcast Map, COVIDcast Exporter, and in our COVIDcast API.
+Survey results are publicly available on our CTIS Results Dashboard, COVIDcast Map, COVIDcast Exporter, and in our COVIDcast API.

 Such detailed data has never before been available during a public health emergency, and it will help public health officials understand how to save lives and how to safely reopen public life.
 The data will also help researchers understand the social, economic, and health effects of the COVID-19 pandemic.

 An international version of the survey is conducted by the University of Maryland in collaboration with Facebook.
 Its data is available separately.
 MIT also conducts a global Beliefs, Behaviors and Norms survey, also through Facebook, whose data is available for research.

 The Symptom Data Challenge challenged participants to enable earlier detection and improved situational awareness of the COVID-19 outbreak by using data from these symptom surveys.
 Check out the the challenge website for more details about the Challenge and the finalists.

 The survey asks respondents whether they are experiencing any symptoms, then asks a series of questions designed to help researchers understand the spread of COVID-19 and its effect on people in the United States.
 These include questions about COVID-19 testing, prior medical conditions, social distancing measures, mental health, demographics, and the economic effects of the pandemic.